sblinz-zz/greenmill/README.md

-# Green Mill

 A small web portal for predicting recruitment candidate churn.
+Does not include the model or data sets.